Khongchai/web-spirograph/README.md

 ---

-Let p.x and p.y be the point of the line under the parent and c.x and c.y be the point above our child circle.
-We can say that the positon of p in both axes is influenced by the x position of c.
+Let `c.x` and `c.y` be the point of the line under the parent and `p.x` and `p.y` be the point above our child circle.
+We can say that the positon of `c` in both axes is influenced by the `x` position of `p`.
 Let's focus on the x-axis first, as it's the easiest.

 ---